flyosprey/Check-Generator-API/README.md

 Welcome to the **Check Generator API** repository!
 This project leverages the power of FastAPI and PostgreSQL to provide a simple yet efficient API for generating checks.

+## Requirements

+Make sure that you have installed:

+1. PostgreSQL
+2. Python3.11

 ## Overview

 The **Check Generator API** is a web application built using FastAPI, a modern and high-performance Python web framework.
 It offers an intuitive interface to create, view.

 ## Features

-- Create new checks with customizable fields such as recipient, amount, date, and memo.
+- Create new checks with customizable fields such as buyer_name, amount, date.
 - Retrieve a list of checks with filtering and sorting options.
 - View detailed information about individual checks.
 - Built-in Swagger documentation for easy API exploration.